-Well, you could pull out your copy of “How to Write an Article in 15 Minutes or less" from http://cheritonhousepublishing.com/books/15.html and get to straight to work because this article writing system doesn’t give you time for writers’ block.
+Well, you could pull out your copy of “How to Write an Article in 15 Minutes or less" from https://cheritonhousepublishing.com/books/15.html and get straight to work because this article writing system doesn’t give you time for writers’ block.

 Or if you don’t have a copy of this ebook yet, or you do but you want to push yourself a bit more, then try the 33-minute method of writing.

 I first heard about this from the legendary copywriter, Eugene Schwartz, who swore by only working for 3 to 4 hours a day in short stints of 33.33 minutes.

 He said he would set his timer for 33.33 minutes and start writing and would not stop until the buzzer sounded.
 And then he’d take a 5-minute break.

 If he didn’t know quite what to write, then he’d go through his notes or whatever else he had written or gathered in preparation for the project he was working on.